JosephMawer/TraderVI/README.md

 * Build a system that

 ## Birds Eye View Of The System

+There are a couple of moving parts to this system as it needs to do a few different things

+* **THE DATABASE**
+  * Each night we need gather 'daily' stock data by using the Alpha Vantage API
+  * Remember, this can only run 5 request per min on the free version, and there are over 200 constituents on the TSX market
+  * I am thinking of having this implemented as an **Azure function** and have the database live in the cloud; cosmos db?
+  * Why store all this data in a database? to support the ad hoc data analysis required to build systems of indicators, the free API key just won't cut it.
+    * yes, I could pay for the Alpha Vantage API keys that allow me to query... but, I'm cheap... or poor, or don't really have the code to support paying for that, yet.
+  * There will be another table stored for 'intraday' stock data.
+This will requested every minute by scraping the tmx money site
+    * intraday data is useful to run our algorithms/indicators on short term data to see if the patterns still apply
+* **TMX**
+  * This is a folder in 'core' that basically scrapes the tmx money site to gather intraday data and store it in our database
+  * It will also be used to run algorithms/indicators/systems on live data
+  * We will need other methods for collecting real time data on different stock markets, perhaps this is when we justify paying for
+  Alpha Vantage API key, or finding a new API, such as Alpaca?
+  * Currently, I have only really be interested in trading on TSX because they are companies I know and understand, no exchange fees, and tmx site offers free real time data.
+* **ALGORITHMS**
+  * These will be domain specific algorithms that operate on time series data, you will need to become accustom to technical indicators such as:
+    * Support And Resistance Trendlines
+	* Reversal Patterns
+	* Head And Shoulders
+	* Moving Averages
+	* Volume
+	* Trailing Stop Losses
+* **AD HOC ANALYSIS**
+  * Okay, so to build up our indicators we need to be able to run what I call 'ad hoc analysis', actually I think that's probably a common term.
+  * Query

 The library uses alpha vantage stuff mostly just to pull in lots of stock data into a local database, at which point you can run all sorts of analysis on the data.
 Because I only have a free API key I have limitations imposed on how often I can run queries, I think it's 5 API requests per minute.